MHS Chemistry

 circumstances).

-Each student should keep a “BOUND LAB NOTEBOOK” (see example).
-This notebook should be kept in class at all times, and may be used during labs and tests (and some quizzes).
+Each student should keep a “Bound Lab Notebook” (see example).
+This notebook should be kept in class at all times, and may be used during a variety of assignments, possibly including tests.
 Any class-work and ALL lab-work should be kept in this book, neatly and in order.
 Any additional material stapled or taped or otherwise added to the book must be removed or the book will not qualify for in-class reference.
 You will be provided a space to keep this book, so you never have to lose it or forget it.
 You may not use anyone else’s book during tests.

-Missed labs may be made up during advisory or after school if there is supervision in room 204.
-It is your responsibility to arrange for a student that has done the lab (on of your partners?) to work through it with you.
+Missed labs may be made up after school if there is supervision in room 204.
+It is your responsibility to arrange for a student that has done the lab (your partner?) to work through it with you.
 The equipment to carry out the lab will only be available for a week or so after the class uses it, after which the lab "expires" - so make things up promptly!
+The first lab we write up will be done together and you will be able to revise one time after I grade it; all further labs must be revised before passing them in to me.
+Don't worry, though: if you pass all your work in on time, you will have almost nothing to worry about.
+Also, you (and all of your chemistry friends) will have plenty of references to help you.
+Get their phone numbers!

 TASKS